File Explorer: Removed and changed features

-The option "Managing pairs of Web pages and folders" is also removed, and the user has no way of telling Vista that a .html file and the folder with the same name that was created when saving a complete web page from IE should be treated separately, that is, they cannot delete the folder without deleting the html file as well.

 The ability to right-click a folder and hit "Search" was removed in Windows Vista Service Pack 1.
 Users must open the folder they wish to search in and enter their keywords in the search field located on the top right corner of the window.
 Alternatively, users can specify other search parameters through the "Advanced Search" UI, which can be accessed by clicking on the Organize Bar and selecting Search Pane under the Layout submenu.
 Pressing F3 also opens the "Advanced Search" interface.

 Windows 7 and Windows Server 2008 R2

 Libraries

 Windows Explorer in Windows 7 and Windows Server 2008 R2 supports libraries, virtual folders described in a .library-ms file that aggregates content from various locations – including shared folders on networked systems if the shared folder has been indexed by the host system – and present them in a unified view.
 Searching in a library automatically federates the query to the remote systems, in addition to searching on the local system, so that files on the remote systems are also searched.
 Unlike search folders, Libraries are backed by a physical location which allows files to be saved in the libraries.
 Such files are transparently saved in the backing physical folder.
 The default save location for a library may be configured by the user, as can the default view layout for each library.
 Libraries are generally stored in the libraries special folder, which allows them to be displayed on the navigation pane.

 By default, a new user account in Windows 7 contains four libraries, for different file types: Documents, Music, Pictures, and Videos.
 They are configured to include the user's profile folders for these respective file types, as well as the computer's corresponding Public folders.

 In addition to aggregating multiple storage locations, Libraries enable Arrangement Views and Search Filter Suggestions.
 Arrangement Views allow users to pivot their views of the library's contents based on metadata.
 For example, selecting the "By Month" view in the Pictures library will display photos in stacks, where each stack represents a month of photos based on the date they were taken.
 In the Music library, the "By Artist" view will display stacks of albums from the artists in their collections, and browsing into an artist stack will then display the relevant albums.